-Tip: Upgrading to Ancestral Quest 14 (or 12.x) from AQ 11 or earlier
+Upgrading to Ancestral Quest 16 from AQ version 15 or earlier

-The structure of the AQ database format was changed beginning with version 12 of Ancestral Quest; versions 12.1 and 14 also use that updated database format.
-Databases created and used with earlier versions of Ancestral Quest will need to be converted to the newer format in order to work with AQ 16.
+The structure of the AQ database format has been changed, once again, for version 16 of Ancestral Quest.
+Previous database format changes occurred with the release of AQ 12 and version 3.
+Databases created and used with version 15 or earlier of Ancestral Quest will need to be converted to the newer format in order to work with AQ 16.

 If you use Collaboration, read through all of these instructions, including the sections further down, before completing the procedure, so that you are aware of all that will need to be done as the owner of the file, and by your co-collaborators.

-- If you do not yet have the newer version, place your order for the Ancestral Quest Upgrade to version 14, either online at www.ancquest.com/orders.htm or by phone to 800-825-8864.
-You may purchase either the download of the program for $19.95 or you may choose to have the program CD sent to you for $24.95 (plus shipping and handling).
-The CD-ROM also includes the Quick Start Video Tutorial (which is available online for free).
+- If you do not yet have the newer version, place your order for the Ancestral Quest Upgrade to version 16, either online at www.ancquest.com/orders.htm or by phone to 800-825-8864.
+You may purchase either the download of the program , or Windows users may choose to have the program CD sent to you.

 - Download the Ancestral Quest program or obtain the AQ CD.